ericleslie/EricLeslie.com/src/documents/wedding-photography.html.md

 </div>

 ### Is Your Wedding Date Open?
-e sure to say hello and find out if your date is available.
+Be sure to say hello and find out if your date is available.
 Summer time fills up fast, so book early!

 <a href="mailto:eric@ericleslie.com" class="btn btn-primary">Email me Eric@ericleslie.com</a> &nbsp; <a href="tel:5307278020" class="btn btn-primary">Call or Text me 530-727-8020</a>